Working towards independence.

 Inside and outside of our classrooms, we know that students learn best when they are doing.

-That is why Ivy Street’s Vocational Department focuses career development and growth through an individualized and person-centered approach that is rooted in hands-on learning and supportive feedback.
+That is why Ivy Street’s Department of Career Development focuses exploration and growth through an individualized and person-centered approach that is rooted in hands-on learning and supportive feedback.

 What does that mean?